 There is regular monitoring of the effectiveness of the various risk mitigation actions provided above at the various governance committees.
-Underwriting performance is monitored via the underwriting audits carried out both internally and by the reinsurers and also via distribution quality management activities.
-Reinsurance activity is monitored and managed via the Reinsurance Steering Committee.
+Underwriting performance is monitored via the underwriting audits carried out both internally and by the reinsurers.
+Reinsurance activity is monitored and managed via the Pricing and Reinsurance Steering Committee.
 The monthly Senior Leadership Committee meeting reviews business performance including underwriting activity and results, general business performance and project benefit realisation.
 The Risk and Capital Committee also actively monitors the continued effectiveness of the above risk mitigation techniques through processes and deliverables including the Risk Register, Risk Appetite Framework, Stress and Scenario Testing and Key Risk Indicator reporting.
 The outputs of these risk processes are fundamental to the delivery of the ORSA and any interim updates that are required if the risk profile materially changes.